 Your goals are too vague

-The first reason why you might not be achieving your goals is because your goals are too vague.
-Think about what it is that you want to achieve, have you actually set a goal to achieve it or are you goals super vague?
+The first reason why you might not be achieving your goals is that your goals are too vague.
+Think about what it is that you want to achieve, have you actually set a goal to achieve it or are your goals super vague?
 For example “I want to grow my business” might seem like a goal in your mind, but it’s actually very vague.
-Have you set a date when you want to achieve it by?
-Have you created a plan of how you will grow your business?
+Have you set a date when you want to achieve it?
+Have you created a plan for how you will grow your business?
 How will you know once you’ve grown your business, have you done the maths?